 Well, technically, we’re gonna talk about kettle corn – popcorn’s sweeter, crunchier sibling.

-I brought home a big ol’ bag of mushroom popcorn from my travels in Kansas last month, and we’ve been LOVING the results.
-And since popcorn is one of his favorite foods, I’ll be making a salty, buttery version for him – and this kettle corn for myself!
+I brought home a big ol’ bag of mushroom popcorn from my travels in Kansas a few years ago, and we’ve been LOVING the results of my experiments with it ever since.

 (Wanna read more about the Farm Food Tour I went on?
 Hop over to this post for a recap & photo dump!)

-This page includes step by step photos and instructions, as well as tips and notes.
+This page includes step by step instructions, as well as tips and notes.
 If you’d like to skip all that, feel free to scroll down to the full, printable recipe card at the bottom of the post.

 What is kettle corn?